cbuccella/everydayguide_prompt_engineering/6. Prompt Types /📊 Graph Prompting.md

 <details>
 <summary>📝 Practice Exercise: Creating a Graph Prompt Analysis</summary>

-In this exercise, you'll apply the Graph Prompting technique to analyze a complex system or scenario of your choice.
-Follow these steps to create your graph prompt analysis:

 1. Choose a complex system or scenario to analyze (e.g., a work project, a community issue, a personal challenge, or an area of study).

 2. Identify the key components (nodes) of your chosen system: